-Red light and near-infrared enhance the production of important elements like Adenosine Triphosphate (ATP), which enhances energy in our cells and drives many processes in the body.
-Through using RLT frequently we are able to artificially energise the cells in our body.
-The benefits of this are enormous and the research is profound.
+Red light and near-infrared wavelengths enhance the production of important elements like Adenosine Triphosphate (ATP), which enhances energy in our cells and drives many processes in the body.
+Through using Red Light frequently we are able to artificially energise the cells in our body.

 This light is converted into Adenosine Triphosphate (ATP) in our mitochondria.
 Think of the mitochondria as power plants of our body and ATP as fuel for our cells.